 New day care clubs to “change the way that dementia care is delivered” to launch across Wakefield in September

-New day care clubs to “change the way that dementia care is delivered” to launch in Wakefield in September

-The clubs – delivered by the Rainbow Care Group – will take place across the district and aim to “change the way that dementia care is delivered.”
+The clubs – delivered by The Rainbow Care Group – will launch across the district and aim to “change the way that dementia care is delivered.”

 The clubs will provide specialist day care for people living with dementia or related conditions.